DeanLeong/styling-components-in-react/readme.md

 All of these packages are worth exploring, but we're going to focus in on styled-components and show you the ins-and-outs of it.

-## Advanced Usage of styled-components
+## Advanced Usage of Styled-Components

 `styled-components` extend the ideas in React's native styling in very useful, creative ways.
 Instead of them being objects, they are template literals.
 Inside each literal, you're extended the `styled-components` object (usually written as `styled`) and attaching a DOM element to it.
 The entire expression is put into a variable.